MattWindsor91/compo/README.md

 ### Simple leaf and node classes

-These include **Composite**, **Movable** and **ParentTracker**, and thus can be moved around, added to and removed from composites, and track their current parents and IDs.
+These include **Branch**, and thus can be moved around, added to and removed from composites, and track their current parents and IDs.

-- **Leaf**, which is based on NullComposite and is intended for objects that don't have children but can be placed in other Composites.
+- **Leaf**, which is based on NullComposite and is intended for objects that don't have children but can be placed in other Composites;
+- **ArrayBranch**, which is based on ArrayComposite;
+- **HashBranch**, which is based on HashComposite.

+Generally, you'll only need to use these classes (use **Leaf** when creating objects that can be part of other objects but not have children themselves, **ArrayBranch** when an object has a list of ordered children *whose ordering changes as more children are added and deleted*, and **HashBranch** when it has a collection of children with arbitrary IDs).

 ## Contributing